Liver function test: ALAT, ASAT and GGT measured

 When is this test useful?

-This test may be useful when:
+A liver blood test can be useful when:

-- You want to check your liver health without specific symptoms
+- you want to check your liver health without specific symptoms

 What do the results mean?

-Each marker is shown with your measured value and the reference range.
-Mildly elevated enzymes can occur temporarily due to factors like strenuous exercise, medications, or alcohol.
-Persistently elevated values or a combination of abnormal markers may suggest a need for further investigation.
+Each value is shown with your measured result and its reference range.
+Mildly elevated enzymes can occur temporarily due to strenuous exercise, medications or recent alcohol use.

 Preparation

-Fasting is not strictly required but may improve the consistency of some results.
-If you choose to fast, 8 to 12 hours is recommended.
-Avoid alcohol for at least 48 hours before the test, as recent alcohol intake can temporarily elevate liver enzymes and affect the accuracy of the results.
+Avoid alcohol for at least 48 hours before the test, as recent alcohol intake can temporarily raise your liver enzymes and affect your results.

 What happens after the results?